-Who is it for?It is for anybody that wants to create a website, hassle-free.
-The majority of users today are small business owners, communities and clubs, entrepreneurs, and people selling services.
+SimDif is for anybody that wants to create a website, hassle-free.
+The majority of users today are small business owners, teachers, students, communities and clubs, entrepreneurs, and people selling services.

-Readily available in 11 languages, the app is designed with translation purposes in mind.
-And thanks to BabelDif (a translation tool developed alongside SimDif 2), the app can be translated into many different languages.
+Already available in 13 languages, this service has been designed to be translated.
+Thanks to BabelDif (a translation tool developed alongside SimDif 2), the app and its guides can be translated into many different languages, by its own users.

-The goal is to support many languages and cultures, especially those that are underrepresented on the internet.
-And to help people of those languages achieve something of real value for themselves and their communities.
+The goal is to support as many languages and cultures as possible, especially those that are underrepresented on the internet.

-Hosting is free of charge for all sites.
+Hosting and the guides are free of charge for all site types.

-To check out the features and price of each version, go here.
+To check out the features and price of each version where you are, you can go here.

 A Genuine Social Impact Venture

-A free website builder app working from any mobile device, in any language, is an important empowerment tool.
+A free website builder app, working from any mobile device, in most languages, is an important empowerment tool.